MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-18-mfp-support-for-ios11.md

 * Remote Disable
 * Application Center

-The above mentioned functions of MobileFirst works fine with iOS 11, however few issues maybe noted, which are documented below.
+The above mentioned functions of MobileFirst work well with iOS 11, however few issues maybe noticed, these are documented below.

 > **Disclaimer:** *Some of the action items that are addressed in the list below are not under IBM’s control.
 Therefore, we expect developers and IT managers to ensure that their infrastructure is up-to-date according to Apple’s requirements.*